Medeski Martin & Wood: History

 The band received some of their first significant exposure outside of the New York City jazz scene by performing with Phish at their October 14, 1995 concert, which led to the association of the group as a jam band.
 In addition, their performance on John Scofield's 1997 album A Go Go helped to further their exposure.
 The band collaborated further with Scofield again in 2006, releasing the album Out Louder under the name Medeski Scofield Martin & Wood.
 This was the first album released on MMW's own Indirecto Records.

 From 1998 to 2005, MMW were signed to jazz label Blue Note Records, and showed them delving deeper into dense, electronic funk than their earlier albums, although the band continued to experiment with free jazz and free improvisation both on their albums and in concert.

-In 1999 the band performed in Toronto, Ontario.

 In 2001 MMW performed several songs for the Red Hot Organization's compilation album Red Hot + Indigo, a tribute to Duke Ellington, which raised money for various charities devoted to increasing AIDS awareness and fighting the disease.

 Medeski Martin & Wood's live performances are renowned for their exploratory nature.
 Their concerts usually involve extended improvisations, which may be both arrhythmic and atonal, an aspect of their musicianship that is rarely documented in the studio.
 They occasionally tour using only acoustic instruments, reverting to the instrumentation that they began their career with.
 Their album Tonic is an example of these more contemporary acoustic performances.
 They have also done short tours of entirely improvisatory performances.
 These shows usually consisted of two sets of improvisation, followed by an encore of a song from an album.